Off-Grid Heat: Wood Versus Propane

 Wood Heat

 I love wood heat.
 It appeals to me emotionally and physically.
 As a child, we always had fireplaces or inserts and my father loved cutting wood.
-He still does, at 80+ years old, cut his own wood and enjoy a fire.
+He still does, at 80+ years old, he cuts his own wood to enjoy a fire.

 Advantages of Wood Heat